 Appreciation without any reason feels deeply relaxed, open, soft, and healthy.
-Appreciation, that is not an appreciation of anything particular, brings a sense of self as perfectly loved and perfectly lovable.
+Appreciation, which is not an appreciation of anything particular, brings a sense of self as perfectly loved and perfectly lovable.
 Such uncaused appreciation brings a feeling of this moment being perfect as it is.
 This moment is perfectly good at being exactly what it is.
 Because unconditioned appreciation has no cause, it can never really be lost.
-Resting in such appreciation dissolves any sense of being under-appreciated, undeserving of love and of having to deserve or bargain for love.
+Resting in such appreciation dissolves any sense of being under-appreciated, undeserving of love, and of having to deserve or bargain for love.
 It is the simple and natural flow of unconditional love.

 Khalil Gibran – On Friendship

 He is your field which you sow with love and reap with thanksgiving.

 And he is your board and your fireside.

 For you come to him with your hunger, and you seek him for peace.

 When your friend speaks his mind you fear not the ‘nay’ in your own mind, nor do you withhold the ‘ay.’

 And when he is silent your heart ceases not to listen to his heart;